epicollect/epi-collect/README.md

 | __[Pre-launch](./ROADMAP.md)__ (2 active contributors) | [Become our first researcher](./RESEARCHERS.md) |

-- Establish privacy-respecting [best practices](./PRIVACY.md) for open source data donation
+- Establish privacy-respecting [best practices](./PRIVACY.md) for data donation
 - Create a community-driven dataset standard for contact tracing
-- Enable researchers to model the spread of COVID-19 and other diseases using donated data
+- Enable researchers and city health departments to investigate the spread of COVID-19 and other diseases using donated data

 ## [Frequently Asked Questions](./FAQ.md)